• Skip to primary navigation

 Using a version of the cardamom-scented dough from my Voisilmäpulla (Finnish Butter Eye Buns) as the base, the soft yeast dough is formed into a large, thin rectangle and covered with a layer of butter and cinnamon sugar.

-Before baking, the rolls are brushed with an egg wash and topped with a sprinkling of pearl sugar.
+Before baking, the rolls are brushed with an egg wash and topped with a generous sprinkling of pearl sugar.
 This will create a nice golden color and wonderful contrast with the soft pastry.

 A Few Korvapuusti Tips